stas-kotko/javascript-interview-cheatsheet/topics/webworkers.md

 ### Loading external scripts

-You can load external script files or libraries into a worker with the importScripts() function.
+You can load external script files or libraries into a worker with the `importScripts()` built-in function.

 ```javascript
 importScripts('script1.js');